Sourcing from China and quality assurance

 MANUFACTURER SUITABILITY AND CAPABILITY

-There are thousands of potential suppliers in China and so the investigation to find the most appropriate one can be difficult and onerous, particularly if being attempted directly from the West.
-The due diligence process should include a review of the supplier’s suitability by conducting a supplier audit covering as a minimum: business management; commercial history; technical capability; quality assurance facility; health and safety; employee welfare; environmental policy.
-Specialist quality management companies can be employed to perform this task, but if you have a primary business partner, or are using a managed sourcing company, they will have a closer understanding of your product and/or service requirements when performing the audit.
+There are thousands of potential suppliers in China so the investigation to find the most appropriate one can be difficult and onerous, particularly if being attempted directly from the West.
+The due diligence process should include a review of the supplier’s suitability by conducting a supplier audit covering, as a minimum, business management, commercial history, technical capability, quality assurance facility, health and safety, employee welfare, and environmental policy.
+Specialist quality management companies can be employed to perform this task, but if you have a primary business partner or are using a managed sourcing company, they will have a closer understanding of your product and/or service requirements when performing the audit.

 Annual demand quantities and batch sizes are determining factors to the attractiveness of your business to suppliers.
 Hence, your forecasts need to be realistic and not inflated.
 If your quantities are relatively low it may be difficult to engage suppliers, but it may possible to take advantage of the purchasing power of sourcing companies, if you are working with one, to enable your product to be accommodated.